IgnaciodeNuevo/IgnaciodeNuevo.github.io/projects/interviews/faruk-ates.md

 ## When you started developing, what were some common mistakes you made along the way?

-Well, I started doing basic front-end development while primarily doing back-end programming (PHP, SQL) creating Content Management Systems for clients.
-One “mistake”, in a sense, was letting the back-end dictate more of the front-end’s architecture than we should have.
+Well, I started doing basic frontend development while primarily doing back-end programming (PHP, SQL) creating Content Management Systems for clients.
+One “mistake”, in a sense, was letting the back-end dictate more of the frontend’s architecture than we should have.
 We didn’t yet rely on using JavaScript to enhance the user experience with, partly because it wasn’t common yet, and partly because we were still thinking too much in a server-to-client model.

-## Front-end seems to be easy until you start to learning.
+## Frontend seems to be easy until you start to learning.
 How do you face the challenge of learning new things?

 It really varies.
 When starting a new project, I’ll spend a lot more time doing research into new things—frameworks, techniques, best practices—in order to make an as-informed-as-possible decision on how to tackle the project.
-Other times, I try not to worry too much about the myriad new developments in the front-end world.
+Other times, I try not to worry too much about the myriad new developments in the frontend world.
 It’s an endless task, so I try to focus just on the big changes that bubble up through Twitter and blogs.

 ## What would you qualify as the top few problems facing developers today?